 With 68 members and spouses attending, the luncheon was another successful get together.
-The great Micheal's buffet was enjoyed by all.
+The great Michael's buffet was enjoyed by all.
 This year the raffle included some Syntex/Syva memorabilia in addition to the gift cards.

-We were fortunate at the meeting this year to have a talk by Marty Katz on 'The Birth of Syntex and then The Pill'.
+We were fortunate at the meeting this year to have a talk by Marty Katz on 'The Birth of Syntex and Then The Pill'.
 He drew from his unique perspective and long Syntex history to create an informative and entertaining presentation that was well received by all.

 Thanks to all who attended for keeping the spirit of Syntex & Syva alive!

 Click here for photos of the picnic courtesy of Carolyn Peterson, Rick Salazar, Bill Taylor and Bonnie Wagner.

 (See the Photos section for information on viewing photos with Shutterfly.)